 A simple VLOOKUP operation for say to lookup Roberts age might look like this:

-What about the same in Visual Basic for Applications (VBA)?
+Now we will explore using the VBA VLOOKUP WorksheetFunction.
 The below is the equivalent to the VLOOKUP operation in Excel.
 We can use the WorksheetFunction object to run a VLOOKUP operation as such:

 The lookup value – the value which is searched for within the first column of the provided Table_array parameter

 A VBA Range variable.
 A table of at least 2 columns or more.
 The first column is the lookup column